 Total Credits9

-Students who are in schools other than the school of business and who wish to pursue a minor in Economics must take:
+Students who are in schools other than the O'Malley School of Business and who wish to pursue a minor in Economics must take:

 ECON 203Microeconomics3